 - Be sport-specific.
 The best fitness and training program mimics the physical and technical demands of your climbing objective.
 The closer you get to your program date, the more your training should resemble the climbing.

-For this 6-day Expedition Skills Seminar - Emmons, you are preparing for:
+For the Expedition Skills Seminar - Emmons, you are preparing for:

 - Steep hiking, climbing and glacier travel with a 50-60 lb load